Version control

 .gitignore

 file.
-Click “Create repository” at the bottom of the page. -
+Click “Create repository” at the bottom of the page:Complete GitHub repository creation -

-Now you have created your repository, you need to send the files and the history you have stored on your local computer to GitHub’s servers.
+Now we have a remote repository on GitHub’s servers, you need to send it the files and history from your local repository.
 GitHub provides some instructions on how to do that for different scenarios.
-You want to use the instructions under the heading “…or push an existing repository from the command line”.
-These instructions will look like this:
+Change the toggle on the right side from “HTTPS” to “SSH”, then look at the heading “…or push an existing repository from the command line”.
+You should see instructions that look like this:

 BASH

-git remote add origin https://github.com/<YOUR_GITHUB_HANDLE>/spacewalks.git git branch -M main git push -u origin main
+git remote add origin git@github.com/<YOUR_GITHUB_HANDLE>/spacewalks.git git branch -M main git push -u origin main

 You can copy these commands using the button that looks like two overlapping squares to the right-hand side of the commands.
 Paste them into your terminal and run them.